 How Does Watermarking Play Into All of This?

-Watermarks are marks on an image that identify the creator, aka: you.
-Watermarks can range from logos at the corner of a photograph to transparent text across an image.
+Watermarks are marks on an image that identifies the creator.
+Watermarks can range from logos to text that are placed on an image.

 Although a watermark will not prevent thieving fully, it has two significant advantages: